 Career follow-up surveys are sent out annually by the Career Services/Arbetsforum to graduates, both to those who graduated from one year ago and to those who graduated five years ago.
-The information collected is used for the development of the education but also as important information e.g. in career counselling situations.
-The national Tössä.fi portal contains similar information about labour market prospects for different education programs from graduates of all Finnish universities.
-You can find more information in the right column.
+The information collected is used for the development of the education but also as important information e.g. in career counseling situations.
+Reports from the career follow-up surveys can be found on the page Labour Market for ÅAU Graduates.

 As an ÅAU student, you have access to the international portal GoinGlobal, which contains information on how to search for jobs and internships globally.
 You can gain access to GoinGlobal via the link on ÅAU’s Intranet.
 You can also find more information about internship opportunities and funding on our pages on ÅAU’s Intranet.